JoepSchyns/Low_power_TTGO_T-beam/README.md

 The TTGO T-beam is a microcontrollers with a ESP32, WiFi, Bluetooth, GPS, LORA and Battery handling.
 Therefore it is especially suitable for off grid applications.
 However, little documentation can be found on reducting battery consumption.

-This sketch demonstates how battery consumption can be reduced to 10ma during sleep, see image below.
+This sketch demonstrates how battery consumption can be reduced to 10ma during sleep, see image below.
 Please feel free to push more power reduction methods.

 <table class="image">
 <caption align="bottom">TTGO T-Beam 10ma power comsumption</caption>